munificent/craftinginterpreters/book/types-of-values.md

 <aside name="reinterpret">

-Using a union to reinterpret bits as multiple different types is the quintessence of C. It opens up a number of clever optimizations and lets you really make the most of out of each byte of memory in ways that most memory-safe languages disallow.

-But it can also open a pit that leads to undefined behavior and crawling hordes of memory corruption bugs if you aren't careful.
+Using a union to interpret the same bits as different types is the quintessence of C. It opens up a number of clever optimizations and lets you slice and dice each byte of memory in ways that memory-safe languages disallow.
+But it is also wildly unsafe and will happily saw your fingers off if you aren't careful.

 </aside>

-As the name "tagged union" implies, are value representation combines these two parts in a single struct:
+As the name "tagged union" implies, our new value representation combines these two parts into a single struct:

 ^code value (2 before, 2 after)